-You can think of it as a “mini-reservoir” which can absorb water when it’s raining and release water when it’s drought.
+You can think of it as a “mini-reservoir” that can absorb water when it’s raining and release water when it’s drought.

 The potassium polyacrylate in the soil can absorb plenty of water quickly when it’s raining (or the soil was irrigated).

-After absorbing, potassium polyacrylate becomes a water hydrogel form.
+After absorption, potassium polyacrylate becomes a water hydrogel form.

 Auto to release water to plants

-The water hydrogel form potassium polyacrylate can lock water firmly.
+The water hydrogel from potassium polyacrylate can lock water firmly.
 Its water holding capacity is as much as 1.3-1.4 Mpa which is much stronger than soil.

 When plants need water, the roots can easily get water in the water hydrogel.
 That’s because roots’ water holding capacity is 1.6-1.7 Mpa.

-To supply of water steadily, potassium polyacrylate type water retaining agent is widely used in agriculture, forestry, gardening, landscape, etc.
+To supply water steadily, potassium polyacrylate type water-retaining agent is widely used in agriculture, forestry, gardening, landscape, etc.

 - Increase the rate of survival of plants;

 - Increase the yield of crops and fruit trees;